Employees at the nation's consumer financial watchdog say it's become toothless under Trump

 The Associated Press sent a list of questions to the White House regarding President Trump’s vision for the CFPB.
 The White House did not respond.

-While the lack of new initiatives and the scuttling of old ones frustrate employees the most, they also note that even everyday tasks like collecting consumer complaints about financial service companies have largely fallen to the wayside.
+While the lack of new initiatives and the scuttling of old ones frustrate employees the most, they also note that even everyday tasks have largely fallen to the wayside.

-The CFPB has run a consumer complaint database for nearly a decade, basically an online portal where a consumer uploads a complaint and the bureau then forwards that complaint to the subject company.
-A report done by the office of Sen. Elizabeth Warren, the senior Democrat on the Senate Banking Committee, found that the bureau is uploading roughly 2,200 complaints a day compared to the roughly 10,500 complaints it was doing in the months before Trump took office again.
+A report from the office of Sen. Elizabeth Warren, the senior Democrat on the Senate Banking Committee, found that the bureau is uploading roughly 2,200 complaints a day to its complaint database, compared to the roughly 10,500 complaints it was doing in the months before Trump took office again.
 Warren came up with the idea for the bureau when she was a law professor at Harvard University.

 The bureau did take an enforcement action on Friday.
-The pawn shop chain FirstCash Inc. agreed to pay $9 million in refunds and fines to settle claims that it charged excessive interest rates on loans to armed service members, in violation of the Military Lending Act.
-FirstCash operates more than 1,000 stores and had net income of $259 million in 2024.
+The pawn shop chain FirstCash Inc. agreed to pay $9 million to settle claims that it charged excessive interest rates on loans to armed service members, in violation of the Military Lending Act.
+FirstCash operates more than 1,000 stores.

 The bureau is going to be even further diminished in the coming months.
 The new budget law signed by Trump earlier this month cuts the CFPB's funding by roughly half, meaning the bureau will be forced into mass layoffs.
 Senate Democrats are looking for ways to restore that funding.

 In the meantime, employees go about their mundane routine: They continue to check their email once or twice a day to see if any of their previous work has been slated for being undone.
-They don’t talk to anyone, not even the banks they are supposed to supervise.
 They wait to be laid off.
 The only constants are the silence from bureau political appointees or the “mini funerals” that happen every Friday, when another batch of employees who have decided to leave the bureau voluntarily have their last day.

 “I don’t think I’ll ever work in public service again,” said one current employee, who has been looking for a new job for the past three months.